BIBLE PASSAGE:

 ACTION:

-His salvation, and to encourage believers to grow in their fellowship
+to encourage believers to grow in their fellowship with

-with the Lord.
+the Lord.
 But where do they receive their encouragement?
-If

-to God.
-Why wouldn’t we want to encourage them when
+they are significantly important to God.
+Why wouldn’t we want to be

-sacrifice our own importance in order to elevate others.
-We
+to forfeit our own importance so we can elevate others.
+We may ask,

 “But who is going to encourage me?”